NetFabric/NetFabric.Assertive/README.md

 # NetFabric.Assertive

-This is a minimal assertions library that performs full coverage on any enumerable type and checks edge scenarios that many developers are not aware of.
+This is a assertions library that performs full coverage on any enumerable type and checks edge scenarios that many developers are not aware of.

 ## Syntax